 - LDNDoctor.com: A review – A review of LDNDoctor.com, which provides online consultations and prescriptions for low dose naltrexone for U.S.-based patients with conditions including fibromyalgia, multiple sclerosis, Crohn’s and others.

-- “Three letters you need to know if you have fibromyalgia: LDN” – Fibromyalgia expert Dr. Ginevra Liptan gives us an easy-to-understand primer on LDN and how it reduces pain.
+- “Three letters you need to know if you have fibromyalgia: LDN” – Fibromyalgia expert and fellow fibro warrior Dr. Ginevra Liptan gives us an easy-to-understand primer on LDN and how it reduces pain.